Aalto-Electric-Drives/motulator/docs/_sources/autoapi/motulator/common/control/index.rst

           !! processed by numpydoc !!

-   .. py:method:: save(**kwargs)
+   .. py:method:: run_control_loop(mdl)

-      Save the data of the control system.

-      Each keyword represents a data category, and its value (a SimpleNamespace) contains the data for that category.

-      :param \*\*kwargs: One or more keyword arguments where the key is the name and the value is a SimpleNamespace containing the data to be saved.
-      :type \*\*kwargs: SimpleNamespace
+      Run the default control loop, can be overridden.